tabarra/txAdmin/docs/dev_notes.md

     - the filter dropdown is written already, check `panel/src/layout/playerlistSidebar/Playerlist.tsx`
     - when filterString is present, disable the filter/sort drowdown, as it will show all results sorted by fuse.js
     - might be worth to debounce the search
+    - add tags to the players page search box (separate dropdown?)

 - [ ] Anonymous admin actions (issue #893)
     - settings with select box for which options to choose (bans, warns, dms, kicks, restarts, announcements, everything)